apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 ## Rating binarization

 In this article,
-each user-item matrix entry's value is binarized to reduce training samples and consider only high rated items, which rating is 4 or 5.
+each user-movie matrix element is binarized to reduce training samples and consider only high rated movies, which rating is 4 or 5.
-So, all matrix elements which have the lower rating than 4 aren't used during training.
+So, all matrix elements, which have the lower rating than 4, aren't used during training.

 ```sql
 SET hivevar:seed=31;